Lift your training to a new level by tweaking the timing of your reps!

 Especially strength training programs of experienced coaches often contain notes on movement speed and rep timing because you can achieve completely different results with the same exercise and the same number of reps just by varying the rep timing.
 If you want to train for explosive power you would keep the concentric phase as fast as possible, a long eccentric phase, in contrast, is good for hypertrophy training and benefits muscle growth.
 In general, you always train all components of strength if you don’t place any particular emphasis on rep timing.
 You can, however, change the main focus by tweaking your rep timing.
 Bodybuilding, powerlifting, and athletic training mostly differ in their rep timing.

-Let’s say I wanted to do a push-up with a suspension trainer and lower myself as quickly as possible then I would be taking advantage of the prestretching, and thus the neuromuscular spindle reflex, to generate more initial force.
+Let’s say I wanted to do a push-up with a sling trainer and lower myself as quickly as possible then I would be taking advantage of the prestretching, and thus the neuromuscular spindle reflex, to generate more initial force.
 However, this requires that there is no pause in the lowest position and an equally quick upward movement.
 A great way to increase power for boxers or athletes that throw and/or bat.

 One possible timing would be 10X0.